magento/devdocs/guides/v2.2/magento-functional-testing-framework/cest/structure.md

 ### argument

-Sets an argument that is used in parent [action group]
+Sets an argument that is used in parent [action group].

 Attribute|Type|Use
 ---|---|---